 - Edx vs Coursera

-If you’re still confused, you can check out free courses and trials and see which platform works the best for you!
+If you’re still confused, you can check out free courses and trials, see which platform works best for you, and start your learning journey today!